 Vietnam.vn - Nền tảng quảng bá Việt Nam

-A practice test is called a "mock test".
+The practice test is called a "mock test".

-The entrance exam is "entrance exam": All activities in the school were temporarily stopped to prepare for the national university entrance exam.
+The entrance exam is called the "entrance exam": All activities in the school were temporarily stopped to prepare for the national university entrance exam.

-To take an exam in English is "take an exam" or "do an exam".
+In English, taking an exam is called "take an exam" or "do an exam."
 The British also use another word, "sit": He had to sit the exam twice because he didn't do well the first time.

-If the person just barely passed, we use the word "scrape": Their grades weren't great, but they managed to scrape into high school.
+If someone just barely passed, we use the word "scrape": Their grades weren't great, but they managed to scrape into high school.

-Candidates taking the 2023 high school graduation exam at Trung Vuong High School, District 1.
+Students taking the 2023 high school graduation exam at Trung Vuong High School, District 1.
 Photo: Quynh Tran

-Candidates taking the 2023 high school graduation exam at Trung Vuong High School, District 1.
+Students taking the 2023 high school graduation exam at Trung Vuong High School, District 1.
 Photo: Quynh Tran

-Conversely, "fail" is to slip.
+Conversely, "fail" means to miss or fail.

 Example: Some examinees were caught cheating by the invigilator.
 They were hiding cheat sheets in their pockets.

-A common idiom for having to study or work late into the night is "burn the midnight oil": High school seniors usually burn the midnight oil to cram for the graduation exam.
-This idiom comes from ancient times, when people had to use oil lamps to work late into the night.
+A common idiom for studying or working late into the night is "burn the midnight oil": High school seniors usually burn the midnight oil to cram for the graduation exam.
+This idiom originates from ancient times when people used oil lamps to work late into the night.

 Choose the best answer to complete the following sentences: